Schrausser/Abh_Wkt/README.md

 De Moivre, A. (1711).
 De mensura sortis, seu, de probabilitate eventuum in ludis a casu fortuito pendentibus. *Philosophical Transactions of the Royal Society of London 27* (329): 213–64. https://doi.org/10.1098/rstl.1710.0018.

 Hacking, I. (1975). *The Emergence of Probability: A Philosophical Study of Early Ideas About Probability, Induction and Statistical Inference*.
 Cambridge University Press. https://philpapers.org/rec/HACTEO-8.

+Hald, A. (1990). *History of Probability and Statistics and Their Applications before 1750*.
+New York: Wiley Series in Probability; Statistics, Wiley-Interscience. https://onlinelibrary.wiley.com/doi/book/10.1002/0471725161.